-Governments should also identify and remove or redirect subsidies and fiscal policies, or other facets of policy and political support, for practices that put at risk the goals of the Paris Accord and more ambitious targets, and that have negative effects on forests, other ecosystems, soils, water, and overall resilience to the effects of global warming.
-This would mean a reorientation from large-scale animal agriculture toward more sustainable, climate-compatible means of producing and consuming food.
+Animal agriculture as a whole must change.
+Governments should take bold steps to internalize the costs of meat production, including to the global climate, and end tax and other incentives for growing feed crops.
+Governments should identify and remove or redirect subsidies and fiscal policies, or other facets of policy and political support, for practices that put at risk the goals of the Paris Agreement and more ambitious targets, and that have negative effects on forests, other ecosystems, soils, water, and overall resilience to the effects of global warming.

+This would mean a reorientation from large-scale animal agriculture toward more sustainable, climatecompatible means of producing and consuming food.
 Such a transition would also provide opportunities for protecting forests, grasslands, and soils, as well as restoring landscapes to enhance nature-based systems of carbon sequestration.
 Such protection and restoration will also have multiple additional benefits for natural resources (e.g., water, land, air), public health, livelihoods, and biodiversity.